isabella232/azureml-previews/previews/sdk/docs/pipeline-sdkv2.md

 ```

 ### Run the pipeline

-Now that we have constrcuted the pipeline, let us run the pipeline.
+Now that we have constructed the pipeline, let us run the pipeline.
 To run the pipeline, we first need to connect to a workspace.

 #### 1. Connect to the workspace